The Justice League of America Battles Pollution

 “Man, you are stupid,” Green Arrow counters.
 “There’s poison in the milk babies drink.
 Lake Erie’s so polluted, there’s virtually no marine life left.
 Sea animals are dying in hordes.
 Mister, the Earth is in trouble!”

 Standard Oil added oil-skimming facilities to its refineries during the 1950s – cutting the 782 gallons of oil it was inadvertently dumping into the Cuyahoga River in half by the end of the decade – but economic considerations still took precedent in the region.
 Jones & Laughlin Steel spent $300 million after World War II on its Cleveland facilities, while Republic Steel invested $200 million during the mid-1960s alone.
-With that kind of money being spent in both the city and the state, as well as the thousands of jobs provided as a result, politicians were reluctant to antagonize those companies.
+With that kind of money being spent in both the city and the state, as well as the thousands of jobs created as a result, politicians were reluctant to antagonize those companies.
 As a fire lieutenant remarked at the time, “Water beauty to some people is a fat paycheck.”

 For some maybe, but not everyone.
 In 1967, a local businessman filed a lawsuit against Cleveland, charging the city with not enforcing pollution control laws and specifically citing industrial waste being dumped into the Cuyahoga River by Republic Steel, U.S. Steel, Sherwin Williams, and Harshaw Chemical.
 The city countered that Ohio’s Pollution Control Board had issued permits to those companies, granting them the right to discharge waste into the Cuyahoga, which had been officially designated as an “industrial water supply.”